“Prossalendi’s Britannia” – Contemporary Perspective

 Ionian Academy, Corfu, 1 – 29 September 2018 – Eventbrite

-Finally, Professors Harris Kondosphyris and Panagiotis Kyratsis with their students from the School of Fine Arts of the University of Western Macedonia, Florina, will present a new sculpture, relating to Prossalendi’s Britannia, to be submitted to the Central Archaeological Council with the prospect of it being displayed either temporarily or permanently in the place of the missing sculpture on the Palace’s façade.
+Finally, Professors Harris Kondosphyris, School of Fine Arts of the University of Western Macedonia in Florina, and Panagiotis Kyratsis, Technological Educational Institute of Western Macedonia in Kozani, with their students will present a new sculpture, relating to Prossalendi’s Britannia, to be submitted to the Central Archaeological Council with the prospect of it being displayed either temporarily or permanently in the place of the missing sculpture on the Palace’s façade.

 The Contemporary Perspective of the “Prossalendi’s Britannia” exhibition will be presented at the Ionian Academy, Corfu, in the period 1 – 29 September 2018. – Eventbrite